Schizoid Personality Disorder In The DSM: Signs And Symptoms

 Concerns similar to schizoid personality disorder

 People who show high levels of introversion might show some of the symptoms of schizoid personality disorder.
-In addition, people who have recently moved from one cultural background to another culture might show symptoms of withdrawal and difficulty with emotions.
+In addition, people who have recently moved from one cultural background to another culture might show symptoms of withdrawal and difficulty with emotions in interpersonal environments.
 However, these experiences are often considered normal and not symptoms of a personality disorder unless they persist and profoundly impact someone's life long-term.

 Explore schizoid personality disorder and its symptoms